Home Buyer Rebates: How to Get Cash Back at Closing

 Redfin

 Redfin’s rebate program, called Redfin Refund, changes depending on where you live.
 Although Redfin says its average Redfin Refund is $1,500, our research found that the average Redfin home buyer rebate is only 0.22% of a home’s sale price.
 Another caveat: unlike with Clever, you'll work with a Redfin agent instead of a traditional real estate agent.
 Redfin agents often juggle a lot of clients at the same time, so you may not receive the same level of attention that you would from a traditional realtor.
-When you work with Clever, you get a full-service, local, and personalized agent.
+Working with Clever gives you a full-service, local, and personalized agent.

 Prevu

 Home buyers searching for a luxury home in California, Connecticut, Massachusetts, New York, Pennsylvania, or Washington state may find a Prevu agent to be a good fit.
 The company offers a 2% commission rebate on homes that sell for close to $1 million or more.
-Buyers shopping for a less-expensive home typically get a significantly smaller rebate—if they qualify for one at all.
+Buyers shopping for a less-expensive home typically get a significantly smaller rebate—if they qualify for one.

 Trelora